slowernews/wisdom-tldr/README.md

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

+> *'Success is simple, but it is not easy.
+Success is nothing but the accumulation of small things done consistently over a long period of time.'*

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*

-> *'Success is simple, but it is not easy.
-Success is nothing but the accumulation of [small things done consistently](#on-habits) over a long period of time.'*

 CHALLENGE: fear, not failure, is the biggest barrier to success.